CORSMAL/CHOC-dataset-toolkit/README.md

 ```

 5. Convert object files from .glb to .off

- * Convert .glb files to .off.
-Here's a Python code sample:
+Here's a Python code sample, using Open3D to do the conversion:

 ```python
 import open3d as o3d